The Subnet Mask and Slash Notation

 ip address and subnet mask

-There are five IP classes .
-These are A, B, C, D, and E. Only classes A, B, and C are available for network addressing.
-We cannot use classes D and E for network addressing.
+There are five IP classes : A, B, C, D, and E. Only classes A, B, and C are available for network addressing.
+You cannot use classes D and E for network addressing.
 Network services use class D for multicast addressing.
 Class E is reserved for research.

 Class First address (binary notation) Last address (binary notation) First address (decimal notation) Last address (decimal notation)